Lady Margaret Hall Boat Club: Men's crews

 Men's crews began competing for LMHBC in 1979/1980 (the year after LMH first admitted men).
 As a new boat, they entered the table at the bottom as 90th on the river.
 Over the following years, the Men's 1st VIII have gradually risen up the rankings.
 After first rowing in Division 1 as sandwich boat in 2017, the Men's 1st VIII finally secured their place in Division 1 for the first time in Summer Eights 2019.

 The men's second VIII are 57th on the river as of 2019.
 A men's third VIII is periodically fielded.
 The Men's 1st VIII have raced in the Temple Challenge Cup at Henley Royal Regatta on several occasions.

 Women's crews

 The LMHBC women's first VIII had the Summer Eights headship in 1977, the inaugural year of women's inclusion in Summer Eights as recognised, distinct divisions.
 In 2017 it was 24th on the river.
 The LMH women's first VIII had the Torpids Headship in 1978 and was 25th on the river in 2019.

 The LMHBC Women's second VIII first raced in 1986 and was 59th on the river in 2017.
 A women's third eight is periodically fielded.

 Recent Blues

-Recent members of LMHBC selected for Oxford men's crew for The Boat Race include:
+Recent members of LMHBC selected for Oxford men's and women's crews for The Boat Race include: